-Champions in each district are continuing to raise awareness with the BUPD challenge by reaching out and educating all drivers about the importance of these two very simple and important life-saving measures, #BUPD.
+Champions in each district are continuing to raise awareness with the BUPD challenge by reaching out and educating all drivers about the importance of these two very simple and important life-saving measures.
+Director McKenna is also leading a national call, as the AASHTO President, to buckle your safety belts and put your cell phone down #BUPD.